godotengine/godot-docs/tutorials/viewports/using_viewport_as_texture.rst

 3D noise to determine a color value.
 By calculating the noise in 3D we solve the problem of the pinching at the poles.
 To understand why, picture the noise being calculated across the surface of the sphere instead of across the 2D plane.
-When you calculate across the surface of the sphere you never hit an edge, and hence you never create a seem or a pinch point on the pole.
+When you calculate across the surface of the sphere you never hit an edge, and hence you never create a seam or a pinch point on the pole.
 The following code converts the ``UVs`` into Cartesion coordinates.